 Heartstart and Public Access Defibrillators

-Over 540 residents have been trained to administer potentially life saving Emergency Life Support skills.
+As a result over one thousand residents have been trained to administer potentially life saving Emergency Life Support skills.

 Public Access Defibrillator Locations

 The statistics for heart attacks in the UK are alarming, but the survival rate of casualties who receive early defibrillation speaks for itself.
 Around 270,000 people suffer a heart attack in the UK each year, about a third of which die before reaching hospital due to cardiac arrest, however early defibrillation can triple a victim's chance of survival.